-Though no direct translation exists, hygge (pronounced hoo-guh) encompasses the coziness, comradery and contentment that have long been tenants of winter in Minnesota.
+Though no direct translation exists, hygge (pronounced HEW-guh) encompasses the coziness, comradery and contentment that have long been tenets of winter in Minnesota.
 Sipping hot cocoa at a ski lodge.
 Basking in the glow of a fireplace at a bed-and-breakfast.
 Snowshoeing by candlelight.
 All these activities and more make Minnesota the perfect destination for finding the best hygge this side of Copenhagen.

 The towns along the St. Croix River Valley (including Taylors Falls, Shafer, Lindstrom, Chisago City and Scandia) welcome hygge seekers with custom-designed itineraries encompassing wineries, wellness retreats, fine art and outdoor pursuits.
 This area is known for its Scandinavian heritage, with attractions like the Gammelgarden Museum and Valkommen Gallery telling the settlers’ stories.

-For a taste of hygge in the big city, spas, restaurants, coffee shops (including the new Hygga Lowertown in St. Paul) and museums are great places to hole up and stay a while.
+For a taste of hygge in the big city, spas, restaurants, coffee shops (including Hygga Lowertown in St. Paul) and museums (most apropos, the American Swedish Institute) are great places to hole up and stay a while.
 The Finnish tradition of saunas has recently made its way to the Twin Cities, with a couple mobile units that pop up at breweries, parks and other public locations during the winter months.